Inhibited radiative decay enhances single-photon emitters: Discussion

 By suppressing the unwanted radiative decay channels of single-photon emitters, we demonstrate a novel approach to implementing efficient single-photon sources.
 In contrast to earlier works that used nanophotonic resonators~\cite{reiserer_colloquium_2022}, the larger spatial extent and the spectrally broad emission channeling of photons into the guided mode of PCWs allow for controlled coupling of many emitters while avoiding interactions.
 Thus, our approach increases the capability for spectral multiplexing, as the number of addressable emitters is only limited by spectral diffusion and by the inhomogeneous width of the emitter ensemble rather than by the spectral width or mode volume of the photonic device.
 The latter can be changed freely by adjusting the waveguide length without an immediate effect on the LDOS.

-Our current work focuses on suppressing the emission at unwanted radiative transitions while providing only moderate Purcell enhancement of the desired one via the slow-light effect.
-In future studies, the latter may be increased in devices with a higher group index~\cite{baba_slow_2008} that may use optimized couplers to the slow light region~\cite{faggiani_implementing_2017}.
+Our current work focuses on suppressing unwanted radiative transitions while providing only moderate Purcell enhancement of the desired one via the slow-light effect.
+However, in some situations, it may still be desirable to shorten the emitters' lifetimes, e.g., in order to overcome their spectral instability~\cite{fruh_spectral_2026}.
+In this case, the Purcell enhancement may be increased in devices with a higher group index~\cite{baba_slow_2008}, which may use optimized couplers to the slow light region~\cite{faggiani_implementing_2017}.
 This can enable Purcell enhancements comparable to those achieved in nanophotonic cavities~\cite{reiserer_colloquium_2022} at similar bandwidths while preserving much larger mode volumes and thus multiplexing capacity.
 In addition, our work may also stimulate novel designs of nanophotonic resonators that combine LDOS enhancements on resonance with broadband inhibition of undesired radiative transitions.
 However, our approach can also be used to engineer efficient spin-photon interfaces with increased optical lifetime.
-This can be advantageous in ensemble-based quantum memories that store impinging photons in an optically excited state of the emitters~\cite{craiciu_multifunctional_2021}, and in precision spectroscopy and all-optical sensing experiments whose resolution can be limited by the emitter lifetime~\cite{tiranov_sub-second_2025}.
+This can be advantageous in ensemble-based quantum memories that store impinging photons in an optically excited state of the emitters~\cite{craiciu_multifunctional_2021}, and in precision spectroscopy and all-optical sensing experiments whose resolution can be limited by the emitter lifetime~\cite{tiranov_sub-second_2026}.